dilner1/Portfolio_one/README.md

 ## Footer

-This section is not in regards to a page breaking error however for design purposes it made the site look unpolished.

 I found that although on my mobile design the social media fonts seemed inline it was clear on the full sized screen they were not.
 When I looked at the elements using inspect the icons were pushed to one side so I atempted several methods to change this from padding and margin values, display types to vertical alignment.

 However after using stack overflow I discovered giving that giving the icons a width value and removing the padding actually corrected this.